Continuous permanent unobserved heterogeneity in dynamic discrete choice models

-Assumption \ref{As:inf_homog} imposes that the state variable cannot affect payoffs for each choice in a similar fashion.
-For example, in the binary choice case ($|A|=1$), the assumption states that $\gamma_{0}\neq0$.
-The final two assumptions place restrictions on directly observed objects.
-First, broadly speaking, the support of the state variable is required to contain an open set:
+Assumption \ref{As:inf_puh}(i) further imposes that the dimension of the permanent unobserved heterogeneity is equal to the size of the choice set minus one (i.e., $\dim(\beta)=J$).
+It also requires that the dimension of the observed state variable equals the dimension of the permanent unobserved heterogeneity plus one (i.e., $k=\dim(\beta)+1$).
+Combined with part (ii), this implies that the model has $J$ variables with action-specific but agent-homogeneous effects via $\gamma_a$, and one variable with action- and agent-specific effects.
+It is straightforward, however, to allow for additional state variables with agent-homogeneous effects (i.e., $k \ge \dim(\beta)+1$ and $\dim(\beta)=J$); see Remark \ref{rem:discrete} for further discussion.

-\begin{manualassumption}{I4} (i) The restriction of the support of $x_{2}$ conditional upon ($x_{1},a_{1})=(x,a)$ to the first $1+|A|$ elements of $x_{2}$ is bounded and contains a non-empty open set. (ii) The support of $x_{3}$ conditional upon $(x_{2},a_{2})=(x,0)$ for some $x$ in the support of part (i) contains $k$ linearly independent elements and its restriction to the first $1+|A|$ elements of $x_{3}$ is bounded and contains a non-empty open set. (iii) The intersection over $a_{3}$ of the support of $x_{4}$ conditional upon $x_{3}$ in the support of part (ii) and $a_{3}$ contains $k$ linearly independent elements. \end{manualassumption}
+Parts (ii) and (iii) of Assumption \ref{As:inf_puh} control how permanent unobserved heterogeneity enters the model.
+Part (ii) states that the permanent unobserved heterogeneity enters the model as a random coefficient in the per-period payoff.
+Importantly, the continuous $\beta$ is vector-valued, allowing its effect to differ across different choice alternatives.
+By making the unit and time subscripts explicit in part (ii), i.e.,

-Assumption \ref{As:inf_os} places restrictions on the support of the observed state variable.
-It allows the support to be bounded, but requires that it be uncountable.
-The conditions do rule out some transition patterns found in applied work, but may be less onerous than other support conditions in the literature.
-First, parts (ii) and (iii) rule out the case that the state variable $x_{t}$ contains the lagged choice $a_{t-1}$.
-However, it does not rule out `machine replacement models' such as the Rust model of \textcite[Section 3.3]{kasahara2009nonparametric}.
-Finally, unlike some results in the literature, it does not require that the support be `rectangular' --- which requires that, starting from any sequence of choices and past state variables, any state can be reached\footnote{More precisely, that is for each ($x,a$), $F_{x}(x';x,a)>0$ for all $x'$ in its support.
-The assumption is made in \textcite[Propositions 1-9]{kasahara2009nonparametric}.}. state variable.
+we see that $\beta_i = (\beta_{1,i},\ldots,\beta_{J,i})^\intercal$ can be viewed as an action-specific random effect associated with the first element of the state variable.
+For example, if $\beta_a$ represents an agent's ability in occupation $a\in A$, some agents may be high ability in all occupations, other agents may be high in some occupations and low in others.
+Part (iii) requires that the transition of the state variable not depend on the unobserved state variable.
+As explained below (Remark \ref{rem:transition}), this assumption enables conditions on the model primitives to be used for identification.

-\begin{manualassumption}{I5} The state transition kernel $F_{x}(x_{t+1};x_{t},a_{t})$ has bounded support and may be decomposed into absolutely continuous and discrete components, and the associated density and probabilities are real analytic functions of the first $1+|A|$ elements of $x_{t}$.
-Furthermore, these functions have analytic continuations to $\mathbb{R}^{1+|A|}$ which are bounded. \end{manualassumption}
+The next condition (Assumption I2\ref{As:inf_homog}) imposes that the state variable cannot affect payoffs for each choice in a similar fashion.
+For example, in the binary choice case ($J=1$), the assumption requires that $\gamma_{1}\neq0\in\mathbb{R}$.